eltharion5/Getting-and-Cleaning-Data-Course-Project/README.md

 Getting and Cleaning Data Course Project

 ##Summary
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
-You will be graded by your peers on a series of yes/no questions related to the project.

 ## What did the analysis do?

+Using the data from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, the analysis:

   *  Merges the training and the test sets to create one data set.
   *  Extracts only the measurements on the mean and standard deviation for each measurement.